hohoU9/OSSLab_Final_Project/README.md

 As a result, the beginners get tired of using the applications.
 In that case, this project might be helpful.
 You just type the stock lists that you are interested in.
 Then, the bot start to keep watching the stock list in a real time and send an email to an user when the stock is price is over the expected value.

+## Tools
+I develop this project using python web crawler and the open soruce named IFTTT for handling the event and sending a notification.
+The information is crawled from the naver web server.

 ## Getting Started!